TheArchitectDev/Architect.Identities/README.md

 Using both types of ID on a single entity is cumbersome and may leak a technical workaround into the domain model.

-Luckily, we can do better.
+Fortunately, we can do better.

 ### UUID version 7